portworx/px-docs/shared-volumes.md

 * A techincal computing workload sourcing its input and writing its output to a shared volume.
 * Scaling a number of Wordpress containers based on load while managing a single shared volume.

-The shared volumes feature is only available in PX-Developer version 0.5.4 and above.

 ## Create shared volumes
 To create a Portworx shared volume, use the **pxctl** command.
 (Future releases will enable shared volumes through `docker volume create`.)